Lemko Region

-The Lemko Region (Лемковина; Łemkowszczyzna; Лемківщина) is an ethnographic area in southern Poland that has traditionally been inhabited by the Lemko people.
+The Lemko Region (Лемковина; Łemkowszczyzna; Лемківщина) is an ethnographic area in southern Poland and Northern Eastern Slovakia that has traditionally been inhabited by the Lemko people.
 The land stretches approximately 140 km long and 25–50 km wide along the north side of the Carpathian Mountains, following the Polish-Slovak border from the Poprad River.
-In the East, the region is described as either terminating linguistically between the Wisłok River Wisłok and Osława Rivers, or ethnographically at the Sanok River (depending on the author), where it meets the Boyko region.
+In the East, the region is described as either terminating linguistically between the Wisłok and Osława Rivers, or ethnographically at the Sanok River (depending on the author), where it meets the Boyko region.
 Some even go so far as to consider it to extend south into the Prešov Region, Slovakia.

 Previously a frontier area under the nominal control of Great Moravia, the Lemko Region became part of Poland in medieval Piast times.
 It was made part of the Austrian province of Galicia due to the First Partition of Poland in 1772.
 Parts were briefly independent under the Lemko-Rusyn Republic and Komancza Republic, and later annexed to Poland.

 Most Lemkos in Poland were deported from their ancestral region as part of Operation Vistula in 1946, and only a small part of them remains there today, the rest being scattered across the Recovered Territories.

 The landscape is typical of medium-height-mountain terrain, with ridges reaching 1000 m and sometimes 1300 m.
 Only small parts of the southern Low Beskids and the northern San river region have a low-mountain landscape.
 Even so, the region still occupies some of the lowest elevations in the Carpathians: most of the Low Beskids, the western part of the Middle Beskids, and the eastern fringe of the Western Beskids.
 Conversely, it also includes much of the higher elevations of the Carpathians within modern-day Poland, which extend approximately to the Poprad River in the west (see: Ruś Szlachtowska).
 A series of mountain passes along the Torysa River and Poprad River (Tylych Pass 688 m; Dukla Pass, 502 m; and Łupków Pass, 657 m) facilitate communication between Galician and Transcarpathian Lemkos.